JWock82/Pynite/docs/source/quickstart.rst

 Quickstart
 ==========

 Here's a simple example of how to analyze a simple beam.
-Many more examples are available at `Examples <https://github.com/JWock82/PyNite/tree/master/Examples>`_.
+Many more examples are available here:
+`Examples <https://github.com/JWock82/PyNite/tree/master/Examples>`_.

 .. code-block:: python